-One of our partners noticed an alarming trend; too many critical, Executive-level decisions were made without all of the supporting data needed to inform such decisions.
+One of our enterprise retail partners noticed an alarming trend; too many critical, executive-level decisions were made without all of the supporting data needed to inform such decisions.
 The data itself was suspect, and the financial reporting systems hadn’t yet evolved to match the real-time needs of the business.
-Radical change eventually came via a custom set of executive reporting tools that laid the groundwork for a much faster, accurate financial decision-making process.
+Radical change eventually came via a custom set of executive data reporting solutions that laid the groundwork for a much faster, accurate financial decision-making process.

 What we heard was, ‘We’re really only able to view aggregated data, which doesn’t tell us anything other than, ‘Hey, we may need to look into XYZ.’
 But, because all of that data was housed in separate places and pulling from different systems (which were owned by different people/teams), getting answers to our questions often took days—and sometimes weeks—to find out what was going on.

 There was a tremendous desire—born out of an urgent, legitimate need—to significantly improve the accuracy, efficiency, and quality of the financial decision-making process.
 It quickly became clear that there was a much vision worth pursuing: to create a sustainable, long-term solution that allowed senior leadership to make more well-informed decisions to move the business forward.
 Doing so meant creating a new system that instilled more confidence in the data, more efficiency in the team, process, and tooling, and, ultimately, more trust in the decision-making process.

 The data itself was suspect, and the insights incomplete

 Internal teams knew they were fighting an uphill battle; they were struggling to source, identify, and surface the most accurate data and insights to Sr. Directors and Executives on a regular basis.
 They had reason to question both the accuracy and completeness of the data they were relying upon to make key, financial decisions, and they suspected that they didn’t have access to all of the data points needed in order to get a real-time, accurate view of the bigger picture at any given point in time.